sigma0000/sigma-zero-contracts-dev/README.md

 # Sigma Zero Contract

-This is the contract for Sigma Zero
+This is the smart contract which handles Sigma Zero events.

 ## Table of Contents